 Although the Globes have taken steps to diversify, with the HFPA heading in the right direction of reform, there is an overwhelming sense of it being too little too late.
 The harsh reality is – this all could be viewed an act of tokenism.

 Can the Golden Globes reclaim their status as one of the most prestigious film awards in the industry?
 With a clear shift in public opinion, that remains doubtful.
-However continued audience research and audience insights analysis will help the HFPA and broadcasters understand the sentiment towards the organisation and awards ceremony that is currently tarnished.
+However, continued audience research and audience insights analysis will help the HFPA and broadcasters understand the sentiment towards the organization and awards ceremony that is currently tarnished.

 The HFPA must continue to take action to right their wrongs.
-These audience insights prove that people want to see recognition of talented minorities at award shows that reflect a wider, inclusive world.
+These Golden Globe 2022 audience insights prove that people want to see recognition of talented minorities at award shows that reflect a wider, inclusive world.